"

 Historical Context

 The cognitive psychology revolution led to many studies around learning and its processes.
-The cognitive psychology revolution was a direct response to behaviorism which some psychologists posited was too rigid with observable learning.
+The cognitive psychology revolution was a direct response to behaviorism.
+Some psychologists thought it was too rigid with observable learning.
 Cognitive psychology sought to try to determine what was going on with the brain, how it works, and how we learn (American Psychological Association, 2025.).
 Entire fields of psychology are dedicated to cognitive processes.
 Cognitive Load Theory is rooted in the cognitivist learning theories.
 Many cognitive theorists laid the foundation necessary for CLT to develop.

 Theorists

-George Miller (1956) was the first theorist who contributed to the CLT by identifying the phenomena of cognitive processing limits.
-Miller noticed that most learners can process seven bits of information plus or minus two.
+George Miller (1956) was the first theorist who contributed to the CLT by identifying cognitive processing limits.
+Miller noticed that most learners could process seven bits of information plus or minus two.
 Miller’s research laid the groundwork for understanding the finite nature of short-term (working) memory.
-Much of CLT is about understanding the total cognitive load or the total capacity of working memory and maximizing its efficiency.
-Richard Atkinson and Richard Shiffrin (1968) built on the ideas of Miller by providing an entire model of cognitive processing called the Atkinson-Shiffrin model.
-This model has been widely used in cognitive psychology and provided a process for how material is learned (see Figure 1).
+Much of CLT is about understanding the total cognitive load to maximize its efficiency.
+Richard Atkinson and Richard Shiffrin (1968) built on the ideas of Miller by developing a cognitive processing model.
+This model provided a process for how material is learned (see Figure 1).

 Figure 1